Optimize provisioned throughput cost in Azure Cosmos DB

 By offering provisioned throughput model, Azure Cosmos DB offers predictable performance at any scale.
 Reserving or provisioning throughput ahead of time eliminates the “noisy neighbor effect” on your performance.
 You specify the exact amount of throughput you need and Azure Cosmos DB guarantees the configured throughput, backed by SLA.

 You can start with a minimum throughput of 400 RU/sec and scale up to tens of millions of requests per second or even more.
 Each request you issue against your Azure Cosmos DB container or database, such as a read request, write request, query request, stored procedures have a corresponding cost that is deducted from your provisioned throughput.
-If you provision 400 RU/s and issue a query that costs 40 RUs, you will be able to issue 10 such queries per second.
-Any request beyond that will get rate-limited and you should retry the request.
-If you are using client drivers, they support the automatic retry logic.
+If you provision 400 RU/s and issue a query that costs 40 RUs, you'll be able to issue 10 such queries per second.
+Any request beyond that get rate-limited and you should retry the request.
+If you're using client drivers, they support the automatic retry logic.

 You can provision throughput on databases or containers and each strategy can help you save on costs depending on the scenario.